-Students from the University of Idaho and Washington State University can find advising transfer plans on our website for the Basic BSN.
+Students from the University of Idaho and Washington State University can find advising transfer plans on the Transfer Guide page link above.

 The transfer of General Education Core credits is evaluated and approved by the Registrar’s office.
 That is done once you apply to Lewis-Clark State College.
 Students who transfer having fully completed their general education lower or upper core requirements at another accredited college generally receive credit for that completion.

 The transfer of credits toward completion of nursing prerequisite courses is evaluated by a nursing advisor.
 This is completed once official transcripts from other schools you have attended have been received at LCSC.
 You must also supply the course descriptions from the schools you have attended.
 These are needed so that we can evaluate the course content for equivalency.

 The nursing program has required courses that are also general education courses.
 To find the list of Nursing prerequisite courses, please see the Suggested Course Sequence Plan on the BSN home page.